 Although the concept of funds from operations ("FFO") is not a financial measure defined under IFRS, it is widely used in the field of real estate investment trusts.
 The Real Property Association of Canada ("REALpac") defines this measure as net income (calculated in accordance with IFRS), adjusted for unrealized gains or losses, deferred taxes, transaction costs - business combination and extraordinary items.
-FFO for the first quarter have been restated to take into account the adoption of IFRS.
+FFO for the second quarter of 2010 have been restated in order to conform to IFRS.
 The transition impact was a decrease mainly attributable to the cancellation of amortization of below-market leases under IFRS in the net income calculation, which provides the basis in computing FFO.
 Such amortization was added to operating revenues under GAAP, but was not subsequently adjusted in the calculation.
 FFO are also presented net of amortization of leasing costs - which were previously adjusted in the calculation of FFO and are now applied against operating revenues - and net of capitalized interest, which was cancelled.

-FFO reflect, if applicable, the modifications related to the adoption of IFRS.
+FFO for 2011 reflect the impact, if applicable, resulting from the modifications related to the adoption of IFRS.